jcranky/talks/2016/09/scala-word-recap-at-zalando.md

 * intermezzo spores

+## Aleksandar Prokopec: First class coroutines for scala

+### alternate style of concurrency based on suspencion / resumable "threads"
+(i.e. `yield`)

+* _implemented as a macro_: `scala-async`
+* interops with futures seamlessly
+* and thus works in for comprehensions
+* a different formalization of CSP (communicating sequential processes)

 ### Lukas Rytz - Tales from compiling to the JVM

 ## development of the scala 2.12 compiler